EtherEE/bEEr_warmer/README.md

 - touch sensor output
 - output from the microcontroller

-After checking the fucnition of the board, I suggest you desolder the DF13A socket and put conformal coating on both sides of the board.
+After checking the fucnition of the board, I suggest you desolder the DF13A socket and put conformal coating on both sides of the board to protect the circuit from possible damage from flooding.
 ## Status
-Closed
+Task closed
 ## License
 MIT